• Skip to primary navigation

 • Feedback

-All the ingredients needed to make this recipe laid out on a stone surface with text overlay.
+All the ingredients needed for this recipe each with a text overlay label.

-• Vegetable stock - because we cooked our potatoes in stock, they really absorb the flavour of it (it pretty much all soaks up during cooking).
+• Vegetable stock - Because we cooked our potatoes in stock, they really absorb the flavour of it (it pretty much all soaks up during cooking).
 Which is why you should try and use the best quality stock as possible - you really will taste the difference.
 If you are making this for young kids, then you can use a reduced salt stock.

-• Garlic cloves - these add so much flavour to the potatoes, as they are cooked with them for the whole 4 hours.
+• Garlic cloves - These add so much flavour to the potatoes, as they are cooked with them for the whole 4 hours.
 We just used 2 and it has a subtle hint of garlic, but you could add more if you love garlic.

 All the flavour in these slow cooker mashed potatoes comes from the garlic and rosemary that are cooked with the potatoes.
 Then you have some flavour from the mature cheddar that is stirred in at the end.
 However, there are a few other flavour options as well.